group of sponsored children in india wearing pink and red shirts

 Poverty

-India has seen significant economic growth in the past two decades, but more than 270 million people still live below the poverty line.
-More children in India suffer from malnutrition than in any other country.
-The nation has one of the highest rates of out-of-school children in the world — the vast majority of them girls.
+India has seen significant economic growth in the past two decades, but many children, particularly those under age 5, still suffer from malnutrition.
+The nation also has one of the highest rates of out-of-school children in the world — the vast majority of them girls.
 Families living in poverty have few social services available to them.
-The COVID-19 pandemic has also taken a significant toll on families who have struggled to find reliable work and provide food for their children.

 In addition, India is still experiencing the socio-economic effects of a thousands-year-old caste system, which determines one’s rank in society at birth.
 Though banned in 1976, caste discrimination is still a part of Indian society and remains a serious obstacle for many people.